Calcium Supplements May Raise Heart Attack Risk: Study

 May 25th, 2012

 Many individuals rely on calcium supplements to prevent bone loss.
-Unfortunately, a recent study suggests that taking these supplements may increase the risk for heart attack.
+Unfortunately, a recent study suggests that taking these supplements may increase the risk of heart attack.

 The research contradicts previous studies that suggest calcium supplements help prevent heart attacks or stroke, said the authors.
 However, calcium from natural sources may help reduce the risk, they added.